How To Add A Link Section To WordPress

 (Update Link button)

-To remove links from the Link Manager, choose Links > All Links in your WP navigation menu …
+To remove links, click on Links > All Links in the dashboard menu …

 Links Menu - All Links

-The ‘Links’ page will load in your web browser.
+The ‘Links’ table will load in your browser.

-To delete individual links, hover over the link title that you want removed and click on Delete
+To delete links individually, hover over the link that you want to remove and click Delete

 (Deleting your links)

-To delete multiple links, either tick the check boxes next to individual items that you want deleted, or select all links by clicking on the check box next to the ‘Name’ column header …
+To delete multiple links, either tick the checkboxes next to individual links that you would like deleted, or select all links by clicking on the main checkbox next to the ‘Name’ column header …

 Delete multiple links

-Select Delete from the ‘Bulk Actions’ pull-down menu, and click the Apply button to delete all selected links …
+Select Delete from the ‘Bulk Actions’ menu, and click Apply to delete all selected links …

-Now that you know how to configure link categories and how to add, edit and delete links, let’s show you how to make links display on your site.
+Now that you know how to set up link categories and how to add, edit and delete links, let’s show you how to display links on your website.

-To access and configure your Link widgets, go to the main dashboard menu and click on Appearance > Widgets
+To access and configure your Link widgets, select Appearance > Widgets in your navigation menu …

 You will see that a ‘Links’ widget has been added to the Available Widgets section …